Last Updated on December 9, 2021 by Chris and Lindsay

-Nothing will have as stunning an impact on a camper remodel before and after then taking the time and effort to paint the interior walls and cabinets.
-Older RVs typically have bland wallpaper pressed against the walls throughout the camper.
+Nothing will have as stunning an impact on a camper remodel before and after then taking the time and effort to paint the interior walls and cabinet.
+Older RVs typically have bland wallpaper pressed against the walls throughout the interior.

-Wood cabinets are typically brown, boring and bare and the general look and feel throughout the entire living space tend to feel outdated and weary.
+Wood cupboards are typically brown, boring and bare and the general look and feel throughout the entire interior tend to feel outdated, weary and not modern.

-By painting your interior walls and cabinets a bright color – such as the white and light grey that we used – you really open up the living space and give yourself room to make other features of your camper really pop.
+By painting your camper walls and cabinets a bright color – such as the white and light grey that we used – you really open up the interior, make it more modern, and give yourself room to make other features of your camper interior really pop.

-Not only did it take significant time to remove cabinet doors and hardware – including struts, latches and handles – but also prepping the camper for paint took significant time.
+Not only did it take significant time to remove cabinet doors and hardware – including struts, latches and handles – but also prepping the interior for paint took significant time.

-We had to use plastic to cover areas we did not want to paint, such as windows, countertops and appliances.
+We had to use plastic to cover areas we did not want to get paint on, such as windows, countertops and appliances.
 And we ran blue painter’s tape around all edges of ceilings, fixtures, switches and other areas we wanted to trim with paint very carefully.

 Of course, in thinking about the mess we could make on the floor we were certain that we wanted to replace the existing carpet and vinyl sticker floor.
 So we did not worry so much about dripping paint on the floor as we were concerned about getting it on things like our refrigerator, light switches and window frames.

 The painting itself took multiple steps.
-We used a liquid sander to prep the walls and cabinets for paint.
-This involved rubbing two laters of a liquid sander on each surface.
+We used a liquid sander to prep the interior for paint.
+This involved rubbing two layers of liquid sander on each surface.

 Then we primed with Kilz primer.
 In most cases, this was also two coats.
 We used a paint gun for the first round of priming.